The Portiloop: a deep learning-based open science tool for closed-loop brain stimulation: Validation and performance

-The SpindleNet~\cite{kulkarni2019deep} architecture is far too large to be implemented on the Portiloop, and it cannot run in real time unless using a high-end GPU/TPU Nevertheless, to the best of our knowledge, it is the state-of-the-art among previous work for the online detection of sleep spindles.
-Therefore, we use this architecture as a baseline for evaluating the performance of our own models, discovered via PMBO.
+As described previously, we use the SpindleNet~\cite{kulkarni2019deep} architecture as a baseline for evaluating the performance of our own models.
 Since SpindleNet is closed-source and trained on the MASS dataset, we retrain its architecture from scratch with the same pipeline as used to train our other classifiers.
-In particular, we balance training through oversampling (as opposed to the data augmentation technique used by the authors of the original paper), and more importantly we train and evaluate SpindleNet on the MODA dataset.
+In particular, we balance training through oversampling (as opposed to the data augmentation technique used by the authors of the original paper), and we train and evaluate SpindleNet on the MODA dataset.
 The results of this experiment are presented in Table~\ref{tab:results}, row (2).
+The baseline has a high recall and a poor precision; in other words it it tends to incorrectly label non-spindle events as spindles.